Our Client: Happn

 Happn decided on using Cloudflare’s advanced DDoS mitigation and its powerful, customizable WAF to address their performance and security requirements.

 Happn is now automatically protected against level 3 and 4 DDoS attacks thanks to Cloudflare’s advanced Anycast Network DDoS mitigation technology.
 Cloudflare’s DDoS protection is best-of-breed and is well known for stopping the largest DDoS attack in history.
-This protection works by recognizing threats and routing malicious traffic through Cloudflare’s network where it is absorbed by the over 115 PoP’s spread throughout the world instead of hitting and overwhelming an origin server.
+This protection works by recognizing threats and routing malicious traffic through Cloudflare’s network where it is absorbed by data centers in over 285 cities spread throughout the world instead of hitting and overwhelming an origin server.
 Happn is now protected from these attacks and their users enjoy snappy page load times and fast app performance.

 Happn also uses Cloudflare’s Web Application Firewall (WAF) to protect their API against targeted application layer attacks.
 Cloudflare’s WAF prevents hackers from ever reaching the Happn servers so there is no need for Happn to make any changes to their codebase.
 Cloudflare’s out-of-the-box WAF rulesets help Happn prevent layer 7 attacks aimed at particular technologies, and above this, Happn created custom WAF rules jointly with the Cloudflare support team to protect against specific, unique threats.
 “Ultimately” Falzon said, “we could better block and mitigate targeted attacks thanks to the WAF.”